acch/homepage/README.md

-# Home page of Achim Christ
+# Homepage of Achim Christ

 Made with https://jekyllrb.com